Be your own Fairy Godmother and feed your motivation.

 In debates, you are often expected to come up with arguments for and against your case.
 This helps to make your voice and point of view less subjective and more dispassionate.
 Learning to make a reasoned argument is a good professional skill.
 But it could also help you in your daily life by broadening your horizons and making you a quicker thinker.

 Julia Dhar, in her TED video, recommends asking yourself this question: ‘What have you changed your mind about and why?’
-This question will open up an internal debate and help you reconsider why you were so sure about your ideas.. in the first place.
+This question will open up an internal debate and help you reconsider why you were so sure about your ideas.
+It might also help you become less defensive.

-4. Investigate and learn new tool/software/idea in the name of motivation
+4. Investigate and learn new tools/software/ideas in the name of motivation

 If nothing works, put all tasks and ideas aside and pick a new tool to test.